Scroll down for Free Social Stories and other printable prose to read, print, and share.

 As I trudged home in a towel, people shouted from passing cars.
 A driver slowed down to ask if I needed a ride to the hospital.
 Pedestrians crossed the road to avoid me.
 I dreaded explaining this to my wife.
 She might not understand the real problem.
 No one ever seems to understand the real problem.

 Finally, I entered our home.
 My wife calmly and carefully removed the tape.
 Only then did I notice the word AUTISM scrawled across it in neon yellow marker.
-I told my wife what happened.
-She eyed me with genuine concern.
+I told my wife what happened, as briefly as I could manage.
+It took me 47 minutes to explain.

 “But now we have to buy more clothes,” she said.